Lesson 2: The Battle Over Reconstruction: The Politics of Reconstruction

 This lesson plan will explore the clashes between the Radical Republicans in Congress and Presidents Lincoln and Johnson during the battles over direction of Reconstruction policy.
 It will also examine how these contentious divisions led to the impeachment of President Andrew Johnson.

 These were the serious matters before the government of the United States upon the close of the Civil War.
 Resolving them would be complicated by every imaginable contingency.
 Understanding the history of this period requires careful attention to the words, deeds, and motives of its major participants.
 This lesson will propose a path to coming to that understanding, but it must be understood as only a beginning.
+You can find more resources to supplement this lesson at our Smithsonian Learning Lab collection on the Reconstruction Era.

 What were the leading differences between Presidents Lincoln and Johnson, and the Radical Republicans in Congress when it came to Reconstruction?